MartienB/kamergotchi-automator/README.md

 You have to know your player-token (```x-player-token```) this can be found by inspecting the request send by your phone to the kamergotchi API.
 I used Burp Suite (https://portswigger.net/burp/) to inspect the request and find my player_token.

-Note: The app came out yesterday evening, I didn't have time to sufficiently test the code :)
+Note: The app came out last night so I didn't have time to sufficiently test the code :)